 What is a W-4 form?

-Form W-4, Employee’s Withholding Certificate, is an IRS form that your new employees must complete when they start at your business.
-On the form, employees input information that determines their federal income tax withholding.
-As an employer, you will use Form W-4 to determine how much federal income tax to withhold from employee wages.
+Form W-4, Employee’s Withholding Certificate, is an IRS form an employee must fill out when they start working at your business.
+On the form, your employees must input the following:

 What is a W-4 form used for?

 Again, the purpose of a W-4 form is to determine an employee’s federal income tax withholding amount.
 Employees use the tables and worksheets to fill out the form.
 Then, you use the form to calculate the employee’s FIT withholding.